costagreg/learning-aws/lambda/s3-integration/README.md

 ```

 ### 9. Add policy to role to access the s3 bucket
-- **Open S3Policy.json and change myS3Bucket to the bucket your create above**
+- **Open S3Policy.json and change myS3Bucket to the bucket you have created above**
 - **Add policy to the IAM role**
 ```shell
 aws iam put-role-policy --role-name Test-Role --policy-name ExamplePolicy --policy-document file://S3Policy.json